New Business Support (Panel Administrator) role at Adopt London North. Click the link to find out more.

 The Black Adoption Project Steering Committee

-The Steering Committee is a mixed representation of people with lived and professional experience of Black adoption, whose role is to support the Project team through challenge and direction.
-You can meet Chloe and Francine, just two of our long-standing Steering Committee Members – just click their links.
+The Steering Committee is a representation of Black individuals with lived experience of adoption, professionals working in adoption, community members and our learning partner, whose role is to support the Project team through challenge and direction.

 Black Adoption Project Steering Committee